Math Challenge

-This program is FREE, please SIGN UP to receive news and notifications about Math Challenge Program and Math Challenge Tournament
+This program is FREE, please SIGN UP to receive news and notifications about

-What is Math Challenge Program?
+What is Math Challenge Program? |

 Math Challenge program is a free school-wide math enrichment program for elementary students consisting of series of challenging and interesting math problems provided to each school.

 The program provides 15 sets of challenges throughout the school year; each set is published every other week starting in late September and ending in May.
-These math challenges covers problem solving strategies such as draw a picture or model, make an organized list, look for a pattern, working backward, and guess and check.
+These math challenges cover problem solving strategies such as draw a picture or model, make an organized list, look for a pattern, working backward, and guess and check.
 Each challenge presents 10 to 18 problems ordered by level of difficulties which enables students from various grades to participate.

-The first Math Challenge will be available on September 23, 2022
+The first Math Challenge for 2023-2024 will be available on September 22, 2024

 What are the benefits of Math Challenge Program?